oliviacbishop/furesearch/manuscript-transcription/README.md

 ## Preliminary transcription guidelines

+* Page numbers do not need to be transcribed
 * Any typos should be fixed in the transcription and do not need to be tagged.
 * Unclear elements should be marked with the "unclear" tag.
 A question may be typed in the "question" attribute.
 * All abbreviations and shorthand must be resolved using the Transkribus "abbr" tag.
 The resolved abbreviation should be typed inside the "expansion" field.